9 Instagrammable places in Nur-Sultan

 The height of the tower is 105 meters, and its lower level goes underground by 4 meters.
 From the lower levels, where cafes and galleries are located, high-speed elevators go up.

-Style and architecture of the tower refer to the legends of the ancient nomads.
+The style and architecture of the tower refer to the legends of the ancient nomads.
 They called Baiterek the Tree of Life.
-The universe was held on it: roots held the earth and branches supported the sky.
+The universe was held on it: roots held the earth, and branches supported the sky.
 According to legend, the sacred bird Samruk was hiding in the crown.
 Every year it laid a golden egg, which seemed to people the sun.

 2. Neurol Boulevard